Back to Guides

 Practically:

-- Once you're at 0 remaining, the watcher still detects new files but won't deliver them.
-The conversion queue holds them, and they'll deliver automatically the next time your quota refreshes.
+• When the trial ends, the watcher still detects new files but won't deliver them.
+The conversion queue holds them, and they deliver automatically once you subscribe ($2.99/mo or $24.99/yr).

-We surface this in two places: the desktop app shows a remaining-deliveries badge in the status bar, and the web dashboard shows the same count at the top.
+We surface trial status in two places: the desktop app shows how many trial days you have left in the status bar, and the web app shows the same in the navbar.

 Where to see what auto-delivery is doing

 Desktop app status bar.
-Shows the active watched folder, the last file picked up, the current queue length, and the remaining free-tier quota.
+Shows the active watched folder, the last file picked up, the current queue length, and your trial or subscription status.

 Desktop app log.
 Every file detection, conversion, and delivery gets a log line with timestamp and status.
 Useful for confirming "yes, the file I just saved did actually get picked up."